rufusroflpunch/sam/doc/API.md

 * ERR_OPEN_FILE: Error opening file with load or save.
 * ERR_BYTECODE_VER: The file to open was written in a different bytecode set.
 * ERR_INT_SIZE: The file uses a different base int size than your machine.
+* ERR_READ_FAIL: Trouble reading the file to load.
+* ERR_POP_FAIL: The stack was empty when popping was attempted.

 The virtual machines have several member functions: